rarebreed/khadga/README.md

 - cd vision
 - npm run build

-This will run the npm script which in turn calls webpack, which in turn calls the WasmPAck plugin.
-As you can see, we aren't calling `cargo` directly.
-However it does get called indirectly.
+This will run the npm script which in turn calls parcel, which in turn generates the bundle for us.

 To test the code, you can run:

 ```
-npm start
+npm run serve
 ```

-This will invoke a webpack dev server to host the generated front end code.
+This will invoke a dev server from parcel to host the generated front end code.
 Alternatively, you can build and start khadga (the backend part).

 ### Building khadga (the backend)